-Figure 11.17 shows the combined rate of unemployment plus potential labour force by rural/ urban and age group.
+Figure 11.18 shows the age-specific combined rate of unemployment plus potential labour force by rural/urban and age group.

-The combined rate of unemployment plus potential labour force was higher in rural areas than in urban areas across all the age groups.
+Age-specific combined rate of unemployment plus potential labour force was higher in rural areas than in urban areas across all the age groups.
 In both rural and urban areas, the rate was highest in the younger ages (15-19 years).